anubhavvs/GradSchool/README.md

-# GradSchool

-This is the repo for all assignments and projetcs done in IEM, Kolkata(BCA Dept).

 Naming:
 SxDy_z.extension --> S for Semester | x for Semester Number | D for Day | y for Day Number | z for Assignment Number.